Streamline customer purchase journey for e-commerce efficiency

 Solution

-Create new Store shopping page
+Create a new Store shopping page listing all products & services

 Impact

-Reduce purchase journey by 40%
+Reduce purchase touch points by 40%

-The new Store page has now been released on the ASUS website, reducing the purchase journey by 40%.
+The new Store page has been released on the ASUS website, reducing the purchase journey by 40%.
 Customers can easily access the page from the navigation bar and add the products to the cart directly from the page.

 Project Context